Financial Aid and Scholarships

 - The Blatty Scholarship funds three students at a time, and thus is only offered three out of every four years.

 - Please note that all supporting tax and other documents should be sent to FACTS directly, not to The Heights.
 Supporting documentation is required and your application will not be considered complete until its submission.

-- Applications for grants and scholarships, along with supporting documentation, are due by January 10th, 2020.
+- For all returning students, applications for grants and scholarships, along with supporting documentation, are due by January 9, 2023.

-- Grant and scholarship decisions, along with admissions decisions, will be mailed jointly on February 27th, 2020.
+- Aid and scholarship decisions, along with admissions decisions, will be mailed jointly on February 16, 2023.

-Foreign students should speak with the Admissions Office, as their tuition, room, and board is on a different fee schedule.
-The Heights uses FACTS for tuition management and grant and scholarship assessment.
-You may manage your accounts online.
-If you have questions about signing up for FACTS, please contact Bill James in the Business Office at email@example.com, (301) 365-0227, ext.
+The Heights uses FACTS for tuition management, and for financial aid and scholarship assessment.
+If you have questions about signing up for FACTS or our financial aid process, please contact Bill James in the Business Office at firstname.lastname@example.org, (301) 365-0227, ext.
 221.